 - Conduct Reprimand: A conduct reprimand does not necessarily restrict the student in any way but does signify that any further violation may result in additional conduct sanctions.
 A written record of the reprimand will be placed in the student’s conduct file.

 - University Censure: University Censure indicates to the student that further violations will result in more serious consequences.
 University censure usually is given for a specified period of time not to exceed one year.
 This level of sanction may include restriction of activities and/or ineligibility to receive financial assistance from a University source.

 - No Contact Restriction – A no contact restriction denotes that the student is prohibited from having any contact with a particular person or persons.
 This contact includes but is not limited to: in person, email, text message, instant message, the internet, phone, or through other people.
 This contact may include any university gatherings on or off campus.

-- Judicial Probation: Judicial probation is a written statement to the student indicating that the student's behavior is of such a nature as to jeopardize continued enrollment at the University.
-Judicial probation can be for a specified period of time or for as long as the student is enrolled.
+- Conduct Probation: Conduct probation is a written statement to the student indicating that the student's behavior is of such a nature as to jeopardize continued enrollment at the University.
+Conduct probation can be for a specified period of time or for as long as the student is enrolled.
 Any behavioral infraction during the probationary period may cause the student to be removed from the University.

 - Suspension: A suspended student must carry out a total and immediate separation from the University for a required period of time and/or until particular conditions for readmission are met.
 Suspension may include various prohibitions regarding a student's ability to be on University property or participate in University activities.
 A sanction of suspension shall be permanently noted on a student's transcript, regardless of whether or not the student is successfully readmitted.
 At the end of the suspension period and/or once the student can demonstrate that the conditions for readmission have been met, the student may be required to meet with the Dean of Students or other designee before being readmitted to the University.